Stochov: Etymology

 According to legend, the name is derived from sto chův (i.e. "hundred nannies") and refers to nannies, who take care here of young Saint Wenceslaus.
-In fact, the name is derived from the personal name Stoch, who had a court here.
+In fact, the name is derived from the personal name Stoch, meaning "Stoch's (court)".

 Geography

 Stochov is located about 9 km west of Kladno and 29 km west of Prague.
-It lies in the geomorphological mesoregion of Džbán.
+It lies in the Džbán range.
+The Loděnice River flows along the northern municipal border.

 History

 The first written mention of Stochov is from 1316.
 It used to be a small village until the second half of 20th century, when a large housing estate was built west of Stochov to accommodate the increasing number of people working in coal mines in the Kladno area in the 1950s and 1960s.
 Subsequently, Stochov gained town status in 1967.

 Demographics

 Transport

-The town is located on a railway line leading from Prague to Kladno and Rakovník.
-There is a train station which is served by regional trains.
+The D6 motorway from Prague to Karlovy Vary runs through the municipal territory.

-The D6 motorway runs next to the town.
+Stochov is located on the railway line Prague–Rakovník via Kladno.